blixyk/blixyk/README.md

 - To improve in drawing I spent 100 hours of learning how to draw and filmed my whole process > [Drawing Video](https://www.youtube.com/watch?v=x6eIgAk8YMs&t=1s)

   - When I was editing the video I made my own [scripts](https:) to speed up the process
 - I'm mostly self-taught in the skills I have and I'm still open to learning new things.
+- 🇨🇿 Czech - Native language; 🇬🇧 English - I have FCE (B2) Cambridge Certificate
+  - English -> Strong reading and listening skills, competent writing abilities, and speaking skills, depending on frequency of use.

 **blixyk@pc:~$** cat my-public-profiles.txt
 - [Dozby's YouTube Channel](https://www.youtube.com/@Dozby)